Trevor Taylor (singer): After leaving Bad Boys Blue

-After leaving the group, Trevor tried to act in films and participated in various musical projects, from trance to reggae.
+After leaving the group, Taylor tried to act in films and participated in various musical projects, from trance to reggae.
 In 1990, the reggae project Street Noise released the single "Our Problem", where Trevor Taylor was the leading vocalist.
-In 1991, Trevor was a member of the band Temper Temper as a guitarist.
-For several years Trevor was a producer and vocalist in the German reggae band Umoya, which released three albums and six singles.
+In 1991, Taylor was a member of the band Temper Temper as a guitarist.
+For several years Taylor was a producer and vocalist in the German reggae band Umoya, which released three albums and six singles.

 Since 1995, under the pseudonym Supa T, Taylor began recording with the band The Party Animals, releasing singles "My Dog", "Gotta Jump", "Be True", and "Love and Respect".
 The latter was the hit of the year in Spain and held top positions in the Spanish charts for a long time.
 All these compositions subsequently were featured in his first solo album, Reggae in the Pop House & Soul, released in 1998 by Vale Music.
-That same year, Trevor participated in the recording of the single "Harddrummer" by Chocolate Milk.
+That same year, Taylor participated in the recording of the single "Harddrummer" by Chocolate Milk.

 He later recorded singles for Mondo Club: a cover version of "Don't Worry, Be Happy", and "Sex Up My Life", which became the soundtrack for the television series "Heiße Tage – Wilde Nächte".
-In his later years, Trevor performed a lot with reggae groups Umoya and The Reggae Cracks.
+In his later years, Taylor performed a lot with reggae groups Umoya and The Reggae Cracks.
 He also planned to release his second solo album, Second Life.

 Trevor Taylor, aged 50, died of a heart attack at a hospital in Cologne.
 His second solo album is still officially unreleased.